No-masking theorem for observables: Introduction

 In this paper, we explore if it is possible to mask an arbitrary observable for a quantum system.
-Given a quantum system it has some physical attributes such as the energy, spin or angular momentum etc. Typically, we always imagine that the physical property of a system is akin to the system.
+Given a quantum system it has some physical attributes such as the energy, spin, angular momentum, and so on.
+Typically, we always imagine that the physical property of a system is akin to the system.
 What we would like to ask is whether the physical properties of a system can be made blind to the system itself, i.e., under some general transformation we map the observable to identity.
-When we represent an observable by idenitity it has nothing in it.
-We define the notion of masking of observables and show that masking arbitrary sets of observables for qubit is not possible.
-Then, we generalise the no-masking theorem for observables in higher dimensional systems.
-Similar to the no-hiding theorem for states \cite{braunstein}, we also prove a no-hiding theorem for observables.
-This proves the notion of conservation of physical observable beyond what is taught in textbooks.
-As an application of our results, we show that the impossibility of unconditional bit commitment (see \cite{brassard_1993,Lo_1997,Mayers_1997,brassard_1997,bub_2001,ariano_2007,Lie2021quantumonetime,kent_2015} and references therein) can be understood as a necessary consequence of the no-masking theorem of observables.
-Our results can have deep impact and important applications in thermalisation of observables, information scrambling as well as variety of other areas in quantum information and quantum communication.
+When we represent an observable by identity it has nothing in it.
+We define the notion of masking of observables and show that masking a set of arbitrary observables is not possible in any dimension $d$.
+However, we find that it is possible to mask a known observable in $d=2$ by choosing an appropriate unitary.
+Surprisingly, this is not the case in arbitrary $d$ where we find some observables that cannot be masked.
+Moreover, we find surprisingly that for a qubit system, the masked observable can be retrieved from the environment itself by an observer who has knowledge of the global evolution.
+This points to a fundamental notion of conservation of physical observable beyond what is taught in textbooks.
+As an application of our results, we show that the impossibility of unconditional bit commitment (see Refs. \cite{brassard_1993,Lo_1997,Mayers_1997,brassard_1997,bub_2001,ariano_2007,Lie2021quantumonetime,kent_2015} and references therein) can be understood as a necessary consequence of the no-masking theorem for observables.
+Our results can have deep impact and important applications in thermalization of observables, information scrambling as well as variety of other areas in quantum information and quantum communication.